There’s no need to break the bank in this expensive city – Check out our list of the best free things to do in Melbourne!

 9) Get The St Kilda Foreshore Experience

-St Kilda beach area is another of Melbourne’s top attractions.
+St Kilda beach area is another one of top Melbourne tourist attractions.

 There is a lot going on here, which means great people watching opportunities – especially on Acland Street, a favoured spot for pavement café lounging, window shopping and cake quaffing.